Q: Will I receive a confirmation?

 Q: What is the refund/cancellation policy?

 A: Your deposit of $100 is applied to your balance and is non-refundable for any reason.
 No refunds will be issued for expulsion or voluntary withdrawal from camp once the camp has begun.
-If a player is unable to attend camp and we are notified 7 days before camp starts, the balance minus the $100 will be refunded to you.
+If a player is unable to attend camp and we are notified 7 days or more before camp starts, the balance minus the $100 will be refunded to you.
 There is an administrative fee for canceling an online registration.
+If a player withdraws from camp inside 7 days before the start of camp we cannot offer a refund as costs have already been incurred all campers.

 Q: What is an alternative to online registration?